Portugal Energy Information

 Natural Gas Consumption

-Gas consumption increased rapidly in 2014 due to lower hydropower availability.
+Gas consumption increased rapidly since 2014 due to an increase in demand from power plants, partly cause by a lower hydropower availability.
 In 2018, it decreased by 7% and subsequently increased in 2019 to 6 bcm.
+It remained stable in 2020.

 The share of gas used for power generation has been increasing since 2014 (62% in 2020).
 Industry accounts for 24% of total gas consumption and buildings for 11%.